alserranor/StarbucksPromotion/README.md

 The code used in this repository is licensed under a MIT license included in LICENSE.

 # Acknowledgements
-Must give credit to Udacity, and IBM for providing the dataset.
+Must give credit to Udacity, and Starbucks for providing the dataset.